LazarVitalij/Tglabs-homework-assignment/README.md

 Install dependencies using npm:

 npm install
-Running the API
+Running the Project
-To run the API in a local environment:
+To run the Project in a local environment:

 npm run dev
 The server will be available at: http://localhost:4000.